Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 It needs mentioning because these collars are illegal in many parts of the world.

-I have noticed, a fake Pomeranian blog is so uneducated about these little dogs that they are using stock photos of dogs which are NOT Pomeranians.
+I have noticed a fake Pomeranian blog is so uneducated about these little dogs that they are using stock photos of dogs that are NOT Pomeranians.

-Then on the same page are giving out Pomeranian dog care information?
+Then on the same page, are you giving out Pomeranian dog care information?

-But, hey readers, these are high paying keywords, so these fake bloggers run with it.
+But, readers, these are high-paying keywords, so these fake bloggers run with it.

-So, if you come across this sort of information, you’re 99% certain to be reading a “fake” dog blog.
+So, if you come across this information, you’re 99% certain to be reading a “fake” dog blog.

 Creators of false canine blogs will discover dog products that are currently trending and will capitalize on them as much as possible.